timday/coronavirus/docs/index.md

 Images can be clicked-through to full-resolution versions.

-Note that most (all?) charts are log-scale on the y-axis.
+Note that most (all?) the non-scatterplot charts are log-scale on the y-axis.
 Straight lines are actually exponential growth!

 Code (Python, matplotlib) at <https://github.com/timday/coronavirus>.